lake-wg/edhoc/draft-ietf-lake-edhoc.md

 00
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since C_R is a byte strings of length one, it is encoded as the corresponding integer - 24 (see bstr_identifier in {{bstr_id}}), i.e. 0x00 = 0, 0 - 24 = -24, and -24 in CBOR encoding is equal to 0x37.
+Note that since C_R is a byte string in the interval h'00' to h'2f', it is encoded as the corresponding integer - 24 (see bstr_identifier in {{bstr_id}}), i.e. 0x00 = 0, 0 - 24 = -24, and -24 in CBOR encoding is equal to 0x37.

 ~~~~~~~~~~~~~~~~~~~~~~~
 C_R (1 byte)